Get a jump start now by creating an account with our simple online tool.

 Still have questions?
 Check out Admissions for details on requirements, deadlines, and financial aid.

-Ricky Holder, 4th year public policy student and Navy veteran, has been named Marshall Scholar.
+Ricky Holder, public policy major and Navy veteran, has been named Marshall Scholar.
 He aims to reform the US foster care system and will pursue a MPhil in comparative social policy at the University of Oxford beginning fall 2023 - see full UChicago announcements here and here.

 Honoring Richard P. Taub, the founder of the undergraduate Public Policy Studies program, the Taub Thesis Prize is awarded each May to students majoring in PBPL whose BA theses reflect original and extensive research and exceptional writing.